 Establish the letter’s objective

 The main objective of the letter is to make sure the customer that the unsatisfactory situation or the complaint is getting addressed or corrected.
 Try to avoid giving excuses or explanations about the complaint.
 You have to stick with the facts.
-This way, the reader understand the corrective steps that you plan to or have already done.
+This way, the reader understands the corrective steps that you plan to or have already done.

 Determine the scope